 What Are Third-Party Claims?

-If the worker's injuries occurred as the result of a third party's negligence, the worker may be able to file a lawsuit against the third party in order to receiving workers' compensation benefits from his or her employer.
-The third party, in other words, is an individual or entity other than the employer whose negligence or misconduct caused or contributed to the construction accident.
+If the worker's injuries occurred as the result of a third party's negligence, the worker may be able to file a lawsuit against the third party in order to receive workers' compensation benefits from his or her employer.
+The third-party, in other words, is an individual or entity other than the employer whose negligence or misconduct caused or contributed to the construction accident.
 Here are a few examples of third parties who may be held liable for a construction accident:

-General contractor: A construction worker who is employed with a construction company may be able to file a third-part lawsuit against a general contractor whose negligence or site safety violations caused or contributed to the workplace accident.
+A construction worker who is employed with a construction company may be able to file a third-party lawsuit against a general contractor whose negligence or site safety violations caused or contributed to the workplace accident.

-Sub-contractor: It is extremely common for sub-contractors to take on various construction site jobs.
-If your injury was caused by the negligence of a sub-contractor, you many be able to file a lawsuit against that company.
+It is extremely common for subcontractors to take on various construction site jobs.
+If your injury was caused by the negligence of a sub-contractor, you may be able to file a lawsuit against that company.

 Product manufacturer: Construction workers use a lot of power tools and equipment at the worksite.
 If your accident was caused by a defective or malfunctioning product such as a nail gun or stepladder, you may be able to hold the manufacturer of the faulty product accountable for your losses.